An Euler scheme for BSDEs via the Wiener chaos decomposition: Introduction

 After a brief review of background concepts in Section \ref{section: Preliminaries}, we present the full implementation of the numerical scheme in Section \ref{section: Description of the algorithm}.
 Its convergence analysis appears in Section \ref{section: Convergence analysis}, where we quantify the errors introduced by each approximation tool.
 Section \ref{section:Comparison} compares our method with existing approaches.
-We conclude with numerical examples in Section \ref{section: numerical examples} that assess the method’s performance.
+We conclude with numerical examples in Section \ref{section: numerical examples} that illustrate the performance of the method.
 Some technical proofs are postponed to the Appendix.